Sorry, you need to enable JavaScript to visit this website.

 Our approach to sourcing dairy

-We source dairy in two ways.
+We source dairy from over 40 countries in two ways.

 • Dairy ingredients such as milk powders, whey or lactose are bought from dairy cooperatives or suppliers